What Is an Allision?

-In the case of The Pennsylvania, two commercial ships (a sailing vessel and a steamer) collided off of the New Jersey coast during dense fog.
-The accident caused the sailing vessel to sink and for 6 of the 10 crewmembers to drown.
+In the case of the Pennsylvania, two commercial ships (a sailing vessel and a steamer) collided off of the New Jersey coast during dense fog.
+The accident caused the sailing vessel to sink and for 6 of the 10 crew members to drown.
 The owner of the sailing vessel subsequently sued the owner of the steamer for damages.

-Both the United States District Court of New York and the Second Circuit found the steamer at fault for the accident due to its excessive speeds of travel.
+Both the United States District Court of New York and the Second Circuit found the steamer at fault for the accident due to its excessive speed of travel.
 However, the Supreme Court also found the sailing vessel partially at fault for violating a statutory rule.
-Per the court, the sailing vessel was required to blow a foghorn; however, the vessel only rang their bell—despite the heavy fog.
+Per the court, the sailing vessel was required to blow a foghorn; however, the vessel only rang its bell—despite the heavy fog.

 According to the conclusion of the court: